pablisch/bank-tech-test/README.md

 4. Run `account.deposit(1000)` to deposit £1000
 5. Run `account.deposit(2000)` to deposit £2000
 6. Run `account.withdraw(500)` to withdraw £500
-7. Run `account.printStatement()` to print a statement of your transactions
+7. Run `account.printStatement()` to print a statement of the transactions
-8. Run `account.balance` to check your balance
+8. Run `account.balance` to check the balance

 ## Example usage in Node (all at once)